Cindicator (CND) Price Hits $0.0005 on Top Exchanges

-Cindicator (CND) traded down 6.5% against the US dollar during the one day period ending at 22:00 PM Eastern on September 14th.
-One Cindicator coin can now be purchased for approximately $0.0005 or 0.00000002 BTC on popular exchanges.
-In the last week, Cindicator has traded down 19.6% against the US dollar.
-Cindicator has a market cap of $1.00 million and $425.00 worth of Cindicator was traded on exchanges in the last day.
+Cindicator (CND) traded 7.4% higher against the dollar during the twenty-four hour period ending at 11:00 AM ET on September 19th.
+In the last week, Cindicator has traded up 0.2% against the dollar.
+One Cindicator coin can now be purchased for approximately $0.0005 or 0.00000003 BTC on major cryptocurrency exchanges.
+Cindicator has a market cap of $969,620.24 and $448.00 worth of Cindicator was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.